morganstanley/testplan/doc/newsfragments/2626_changed.pattern_with_parts.rst

 Filtering Patterns now are easier to use with MultiTest with parts.

-    * Both patterns with part specified or not could be used to filter MultiTest with parts.
+    * Support filtering MultiTest with both part-specified patterns and part-unspecified patterns.
-    * Applying patterns won't cause certain testcase appear in some different part now.
+    * Applying filtering patterns will not change testcase shuffling - the same testcase will always end up in the same part of a MultiTest.
-    * Part feature has been tuned to generate more even parts in term of number of testcases.